Eena

 Her

 immortal watchdog softened his demeanor immediately.
-He tried to catch her eye, but she glanced
+He tried to catch her eye,

-aside, avoiding prolonged eye contact.
-Like
+but she glanced aside, avoiding prolonged eye contact.
+Like a gust of wind,

-a gust of wind, Edgar closed the gap and covered her silky, red hair with his
+Edgar closed the gap and covered her silky, red hair with his hands.

 “Oh,